nestjs/docs.nestjs.com/content/techniques/mongo.md

 The `@Schema()` decorator marks a class as a schema definition.
 It maps our `Cat` class to a MongoDB collection of the same name, but with an additional “s” at the end - so the final mongo collection name will be `cats`.
 This decorator accepts a single optional argument which is a schema options object.
 Think of it as the object you would normally pass as a second argument of the `mongoose.Schema` class' constructor (e.g., `new mongoose.Schema(_, options)`)).
 To learn more about available schema options, see [this](https://mongoosejs.com/docs/guide.html#options) chapter.

 The `@Prop()` decorator defines a property in the document.
 For example, in the schema definition above, we defined three properties: `name`, `age`, and `breed`.
-The [schema types](https://mongoosejs.com/docs/schematypes.html) for these properties are inferred out of the box thanks to TypeScript metadata (and reflection) capabilities.
-However, in more complex scenarios in which types cannot be implicitly reflected (for example, arrays or nested objects structures), types must be indicated explicitly, as follows:
+The [schema types](https://mongoosejs.com/docs/schematypes.html) for these properties are automatically inferred thanks to TypeScript metadata (and reflection) capabilities.
+However, in more complex scenarios in which types cannot be implicitly reflected (for example, arrays or nested object structures), types must be indicated explicitly, as follows:

 ```typescript
 @Prop([String])